Chhara: Religion

-Temples found in the village include Samadh (Dada Bhagwan Dash, Dada Santok Dash, Dada Shyam Smunder Dash), Dada Chman wala dham chhara To jajjar rod, Dada Jti wala dham girawar rod, Dada Samadh Wala for JAAT, Hanuman, Shiv, Krishan Ji Mandir, Baba Gorakh Dham and Sarvan Mandir, also called Piliya Johad ("jaundice pond").
+Temples found in the village include Samadh (Dada Bhagwan Dash, Dada Santok Dash, Dada Shyam Smunder Dash), Dada Chman wala dham Chhara To Jhajjar rod, Dada Jti wala dham Girawar rod, Dada Samadh Wala, Hanuman, Shiv, Krishan Ji Mandir, Baba Gorakh Dham and Sarvan Mandir, also called Piliya Johad ("jaundice pond").

 Sports

 There are five akhara, or wrestling (training halls), and many wrestlers from the village go on to become major names in the sport.
 Around 40 have represented India at international tournaments, and two were due to take part in the 2020 Olympics (now 2021).

 Notable people

 Hardwari Lal

 Hardwari Lal remained MLA for a long time, both in Punjab and Haryana, also the Member of Parliament from Rohtak Constituency in 1990–95.
 He was Education Minister in the cabinet of Rao Birender Singh.
 He was an educationist and was later appointed as Vice Chancellor of Maharishi Dayanand University, Rohtak.